-- rosacea is a disease of increased vascular reactivity
+- Rosacea is a disease of increased vascular reactivity

-- people who get rosacea blush and flush easily
+- People who get rosacea blush and flush easily

-- about 50% of patients with skin rosacea also have ocular rosacea
+- About 50% of patients with skin rosacea also have ocular rosacea

-- rosacea is a common cause of blepharitis
+- Rosacea is a common cause of blepharitis

 Cause of rosacea

-The exact cause of rosacea is not known.
+The exact cause of rosacea is unknown.
 It is believed that it occurs due to altered immune responses within the body and the production of a number of different mediators that promote inflammation.
 Certain bacteria such as Staphylococcus epidermidis have been implicated as a trigger.
 A stomach bug known as Helicobacter pylori has also been associated with it.
 Exposure to ultraviolet light seems to be a risk factor.
 Patients who have a strong family history of rosacea are prone to developing this condition.
 Smoking is also a well-known risk factor.

-Antibiotic eye drops that contain tetracyclines (tetracycline, doxycycline) are very effective.
-Their primary action is on the bacteria that cause excessive secretions in the eye.
+Symptomatic treatment is the primary modality.
+Patients are advised to avoid triggers such as excessive exposure to sunlight, alcohol and spicy foods.
+Any thick secretions from the meibomian glands located in the eye can be expressed using hot compresses.
+Artificial tears might be required to lubricate the eye, and antibiotic eye drops that contain tetracyclines (tetracycline, doxycycline) are very effective.
+They treat the bacteria that causes excessive secretions in the eye.
 Side-effects include diarrhoea and pancreatitis, though these are rare.
 Oral antibiotics are not offered to patients who do not have any symptoms.
 The dose of tetracyclines that is used is a lot less than what is used for an infection elsewhere in the body.
 Other antibiotics that might possibly be used are azithromycin, clarithromycin and metronidazole.
 The latter is not very useful for rosacea that involves the eyes.

-In cases where medical treatment is not enough, surgical treatment might possibly also be offered.
+Steroid eyedrops have also been used to manage eyelid disease, but are used with caution.
+Treatment of Helicobacter pylori might possibly be required.
+In cases where medical treatment is not enough, surgical treatment may be offered.
 This includes procedure such as keratoplasty to manage the corneal disease and reconstruction of the cornea using amniotic membrane.

-- oral doxycycline or oral minocycline
+- Oral doxycycline or oral minocycline

 Ocular rosacea is a fairly common condition affecting the eyes.
 Diagnosis is clinical and various treatment options are now available.